 Tennis

-The sky was the only limit for 16 year old Maureen Connolly.
-When in 1953, not only did she become the youngest but also the only woman to score a Grand Slam.
-Winning all four major world tennis matches in a single season (US Open, Wimbledon, French and Australian Open).
+The sky was the limit for 16-year-old Maureen Connolly.
+In 1953, she become not only the youngest, but the first woman to score a Grand Slam.
+This means she won all four major world tennis titles in a single season.

-Nearly a century before her, a woman named Mary Ewing Outerbridge single handedly bought tennis equipment from Bermuda and used it to set up the first tennis court in Staten Island.
-A little-known fact is that Mary didn’t only introduce tennis to the richest borough of New York, she introduced tennis to the entirety of the United States.
-Being dubbed by historians as ‘The Mother of American Tennis’
+Nearly a century before her, a woman named Mary Ewing Outerbridge single-handedly bought tennis equipment from Bermuda and used it to set up the first tennis court in Staten Island.
+Mary not only introduced tennis to the richest borough of New York, but she also introduced tennis to the entirety of the United States.
+She was later dubbed by historians ‘The Mother of American Tennis’.

-In more recent years…1956.
-Althea Gibson the top-ranked female tennis player in the world achieved great success.
-Not only as a female tennis player, but as black female tennis player.
+In 1956, Althea Gibson, the top-ranked female tennis player in the world, achieved great success.
+She shattered barriers not only as a female tennis player, but as a black female tennis player.
 She became the first African American person to play in a major US Lawn Tennis Association event, to compete and win at Wimbledon.
-Not only that but she went on win 11 grand slam titles, earning herself a well deserved place in the ‘International Women’s Sports Hall of Fame’ .
+Not only that, but she went on to win 11 grand slam titles (5 singles, 5 doubles, 1 mixed).
+This earned herself a well-deserved place in the ‘International Women’s Sports Hall of Fame’.

 Football

-Women’s football is slowly coming to fore front, but just because its only now beginning to be appreciated doesn’t mean it hasn’t been around for a long time.
-In fact it has been played in England for over a century!
+Women’s football is slowly coming to the forefront, but just because it’s only now beginning to be appreciated doesn’t mean it hasn’t been around for a long time.
+In fact, it has been played in England for over a century!

 The first international women’s football match between England and France took place in 1920.
 It featured a player by the name of Lily Parr.
-Parr began playing football professionally at the age of 14, and is noted for her remarkable power on the pitch which outshone male players.
-Surprisingly, women competed against both men and women at this time and Parr certainly held her own against both genders.
-Across her 32 year long career she racked up 986 goals!
-And set a precedent for those that would come after her.
-What is most staggering, is that she did that all whilst working as nurse in a psychiatric hospital.
-Lily has since been honored for her contribution to women’s football has become the first female football player to be commemorated with a statue.
+Parr began playing football professionally at the age of 14.
+Surprisingly, women competed against both men and women at this time.
+Parr certainly held her own against both genders.
+Across her 32-year-long career, she racked up over 980 goals!
+What is most staggering is that she did that all whilst working as a nurse in a psychiatric hospital.
+Lily has since been honoured for her contribution to women’s football.
+In 2019, she became the first female football player to be commemorated with a statue at the National Football Museum.

 International Stars

-Becoming the youngest in achieving a milestone, hundreds before having failed to do, should be regarded as a monumental accomplishment.
-This is how Birgit Prinz, a German female footballer, felt like when she became the youngest player to appear in a World Cup Final.
+Becoming the youngest to achieve a milestone should be regarded as a monumental accomplishment.
+Such an accomplishment can be accredited to Birgit Prinz, a German female footballer who is the youngest player to appear in a World Cup Final.
 Her success hardly stopped there.
-In 2003, she was offered a contract with the men’s Series A side Perugia, one of the most prestigious football clubs in Umbria, Italy.
-Prinz, however, rejected the offer and rightfully so.
-Fearing that she would be used to just attract the media’s attention, Prinz refused to become a publicity stunt.
+In 2003, she was offered a contract with the men’s Serie A side Perugia, one of the most prestigious football clubs in Umbria, Italy.
+Prinz, however, rejected the offer — and rightfully so.
+Fearing that she would be used just to attract the media’s attention, Prinz refused to become a publicity stunt.
 Instead, she became an active advocate for equality and equity for women in football.

 Continuing with the record-holding football players is Marta Vieira da Silva.
-She holds the record for most goals in the history of the Women’s World Cup.
-Marta also became the first footballer ever to net at five consecutive World Cup tournaments.
-Her achievements aren’t registered only within women’s football, they have changed the game as a whole.
+She holds the record for most goals in any FIFA World Cup (17 goals), men’s or women’s.
+Marta also became the first footballer ever to score in five consecutive World Cup tournaments.
+Her achievements aren’t just significant for women’s football: they have changed the game as a whole.

 Behind the lines

 Women aren’t only thriving on the pitch; they are excelling behind the scenes just as much.
-A former footballer and a current coach Hope Powell is the first woman to hold a UEFA Pro License.
-Which is the highest qualification available to any manager.
+Former footballer and current coach Hope Powell is the first woman to hold a UEFA Pro License.
+This is is the highest qualification available to any manager.
 She coached the women’s national football team and Great Britain’s women’s team at several Olympics.
-Becoming not only the first female, but the first person of color to manage England at any level.
+In doing so, she became not only the first female, but the first person of colour to manage England at any level.

 Swimming

-At the age of 14, Hungarian swimmer Krisztina Egerszegi.
-Became the youngest female Olympic champion in history by winning the 200-meter backstroke in 1988.
+At the age of 14, Hungarian swimmer Krisztina Egerszegi became the youngest female Olympic champion in history, winning the 200-meter backstroke in 1988.
 When people say age is just a number, this is what we all should assume is being talked about.
 Not only did she snatch the gold, but she also set a world record!
-Which she held for more than 17 years.
+The record stood for more than 17 years.

 Another Olympic pioneer in swimming is athlete Fanny Durack.
 During the 1912 Olympics in Stockholm, she became the first female champion in the history of the games.
-Setting a record in the 100-meter freestyle and winning the gold.
+She set a record in the 100-meter freestyle, winning the gold.
 During the peak of her career, between the years of 1910 and 1018, Durack held every record in women’s swimming.
-Ranging from the 100-meter freestyle to the mile.
+The 100-meter freestyle to the mile.
 To put it into perspective, nowadays such a milestone is not only unheard of, but it is an impossible achievement that very few have tried to accomplish.
-The one’s that have, ultimately failed.
+The ones that have, ultimately failed.

 In 1926, with a time of 14 hours and 34 minutes, Gertrude Ederle became the first woman to successfully swim across the English Channel.
 This was a huge step for women’s marathon swimming, for her time was 2 hours faster than the top men’s time at that time!